 Read Viewpoints on Fidelity.com: Do you need a trust?

 UGMA/UTMA brokerage accounts can make sense when saving and investing on behalf of a child, but there are some important things to know about the accounts.

-Realized earnings are taxable Earnings are subject to taxes.
+Realized earnings are taxable — Earnings are subject to taxes.
 Income from investments is considered unearned income by the IRS.
-For children, unearned income above $2,200 is taxed at the rates used for estates and trusts.
-If interest and dividend income comes to less than $11,000, the parent can include that income on their return.
+For children, unearned income above $2,500 is taxed at the parent's rate in 2023.
+If interest and dividend income comes to less than $12,500, the parent can include that income on their return.

 Is a custodial account right for me?

 When choosing an account, it's important to consider your goals and needs as well as that of the child.
 There are situations where a custodial account makes a lot of sense and could make planning easier.
 For instance, if your child inherits or is gifted money, you could use a custodial account to manage the money until they grow up and can manage it on their own.
 For people who need more control over the money, a preferable alternative could be setting up a trust.